Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 This can help reduce size for text-based files.
 But it often breaks layout and formatting, especially if the PDF includes images, columns, or design elements.

-Tips for Hitting a Target File Size
+Tips to Hit a Target PDF Size (MB/KB)

 Once you compress a file with Smallpdf, the download page will show you how much space you saved — so you'll know if you hit your target.